ZFancy/awesome-activation-engineering/README.md

-# awesome-concept-representation-and-engineering
+# awesome-concept-engineering

-This repo aims to collect the research works about concept representation and engineering.
+This repo aims to collect the research works about concept engineering.
 The topics may cover concept representation learning, mechnaism interpretability, representation engineering, and steering vectors.

 TBD